 Fertility benefits solution revenue primarily represents utilization of our fertility benefits solution.
 Our client contracts are typically for a three-year term and pricing for this solution is established for each Smart Cycle treatment bundle, based in part on when the client first became a client and the number of members covered under the solution.
 Fertility benefits solution revenue includes amounts we receive directly from members, including deductibles, co-insurance and co-payments associated with the treatments under the fertility benefits solution.
 Revenue is recognized based on the negotiated price with our clients and includes the portion to be paid directly by the member.
 Revenue is recognized when the Smart Cycle is completed for a member.
-Revenue is also accrued for authorized Smart Cycles rendered based on member appointments scheduled with a fertility specialist in our network but for which no claim has yet been reported, net of an allowance for appointment cancellations and service changes.
+Revenue is also accrued for authorized Smart Cycles rendered based on member appointments scheduled with a fertility specialist in our network but for which no claim has yet been reported.